zoontek/react-native-permissions/README.md

 end
 ```

-_⚠️  If you encounter the error `Invalid RNPermission X. Should be one of: ()`, try to cleanup Xcode junk data with `npx react-native-clean-project --remove-iOS-build --remove-iOS-pods`_
+_⚠️  If you encounter the error `Invalid RNPermission X. Should be one of: ()`, first check that you link at least one permission handler.
+If you did, try to cleanup Xcode junk data with `npx react-native-clean-project --remove-iOS-build --remove-iOS-pods`_

 Then update your `Info.plist` with wanted permissions usage descriptions: